 • 2 cups powdered sugar

-• 3 tablespoons milk (or until desired consistency)
+• 3 tablespoons milk or a tablespoon at a time until you achieve the desired consistency

 Instructions